MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/fix-problems-with-directory-synchronization.md

 ## How do I know if something is wrong?

-The first indication that something is wrong is when the DirSync Status tile in the Microsoft 365 admin center indicates there is a problem:
+The first indication that something is wrong is when the DirSync Status tile in the Microsoft 365 admin center indicates there is a problem.

 You will also receive a mail (to the alternate email and to your admin email) from Office 365 that indicates your tenant has encountered directory synchronization errors.
 For details see [Identify directory synchronization errors in Office 365](identify-directory-synchronization-errors.md).